galactic-src/wordlinator/README.md

 Rules:
 - A secret five letter target word is selected.
-- The player submits a five letter word (must be a real word)
-- They are then informed, for each letter, whether it is:
+- Each turn, the player submits a five letter word (must be a real word).
+They are then informed, for each letter, whether it is:
   - Correct letter, correct location
   - Correct letter, incorrect location
   - Incorrect letter